CaterinaBi/aicore-computer-vision/README.md

 Computer vision project that I am working on as part of my 'AI and Data Engineering' training at AiCore.

 ![This is an image taken from the AiCore portal](images/portal_png.png)

+> Rock-Paper-Scissors is a game in which each player simultaneously shows one of three hand signals representing rock, paper, or scissors.
+Rock beats scissors.
+Scissors beats paper.
+Paper beats rock.
+The player who shows the first option that beats the other player's option wins.
+This is an implementation of an interactive "Rock Paper Scissors" game in which the user can play with the computer using the camera.

+# Project structure

+# Creation of the model

+## Creation of the dataset

+## Output accuracy

+## Biases and limitations